asb-innovation-lab/.github/profile/README.md

-# ErsteHilfe2Go App
+# Arbeiter-Samariter-Bund Innovation Lab

-This is the **official** App of ErsteHilfe2Go.
-We want to make first aid digital, for everyone.
+This is the **official** Innovation Lab of the Arbeiter-Samariter-Bund, Ortsverband Hamburg-Nordost e.V.

 ## Project description

+The ASB Innovation Lab is a team of mostly young people who take care of the digitalization and media presence of the local association.

-> ErsteHilfe2Go is a project of the Arbeiter-Samariter-Bund.
-The goal is to make first aid digital.
+Among other things, one of our teams, ErsteHilfe2Go, is currently working on an app and website to make first aid digital for all people.
+The app is currently the main project of the Innovation Lab.
+Other projects will follow soon.
 We are helped by volunteer doctors, paramedics, trainers, lawyers, programmers and others.
 These make up a large part of our project.
-For this purpose, the developer-team of ErsteHilfe2Go is developing an app, as well as a website to offer users a unique experience!

 ![AppPreview](https://de.share-your-photo.com/img/a12c2cfe5e.png)

-## Features

-- Light/dark mode toggle
-- First Aid Assistant
-- InApp Searching
-- Cross platform
-- User Emergency Passport
-- First Aid Assistant
-- Cardiopulmonary Resuscitation Assistant
-- Custom App Experience
-- Multi-language support
-- Current location and places
-- Modern design
-- Reference book / glossary
-- and much more...

 ## Tech Stack